All Episodes

 They will eventually not qualify.

-Something about them will be found to be changed, and they won't qualify by design.
+Something about them will be found to be changed and they won't qualify by design.

 So that's three years ago.

-Matt Lowers question to Sarah Palin.
+Matt Lauer's question to Sarah Palin.

 Well, the president said you get to keep your policy if you like it.

-Five percent of Americans can't keep it because it doesn't meet the standard of the new law.
+5% of Americans can't keep it because it doesn't meet the standard of the new law.

-Where do you get this 5%?
+Where did he get this 5%?

 It's not 5%.